-- a) Describe the school's responsibility to provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the children served under this part to meet the challenging state academic standards, and the ways in which each parent will be responsible for supporting their children's learning; volunteering in their child's classroom; and participating, as appropriate, in decisions relating to the education of their children and positive use of extracurricular time.
-(20 U.S.C. § 6318[d][1]) - Willows Intermediate School provides a high-quality curriculum that serves children who meet the challenging state academic standards through collaboration and communication with other teachers and parents.
-Staff are encouraged to attend Professional Development to grow as a professional and learn best practices so that they can meet the needs of their students.
+a) Describe the school's responsibility to provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the children served under this part to meet the challenging state academic standards, and the ways in which each parent will be responsible for supporting their children's learning; volunteering in their child's classroom; and participating, as appropriate, in decisions relating to the education of their children and positive use of extracurricular time.
+(20 U.S.C. § 6318[d][1])

+Murdock Elementary School provides a high-quality curriculum that serves children who meet the challenging state academic standards through collaboration and communication with other teachers and parents.
+Staff are encouraged to attend Professional Developments to grow as professionals and learn best practices so that they can meet the needs of their students.
 Parents are encouraged to volunteer in classrooms and attend school events.
 Parental participation is also important in the decision process relating to the education of their children and positive use of extracurricular time.

-b) Address the importance of communication between teachers and parents on an ongoing basis through, at a minimum, the requirements listed below.
-(20 U.S.C. § 6318[d][2])
+- b) Address the importance of communication between teachers and parents on an ongoing basis through, at a minimum, the requirements listed below.
+(20 U.S.C. § 6318[d][2]) - I. Parent-teacher conferences in elementary schools, at least annually, during which the compact shall be discussed as the compact relates to the individual child's achievement.
+(20 U.S.C. § 63|8[d][2][A])